arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/vrtc-off/vrtc-off.md

 ## Summary

-This short tutorial shows how to use the VRTC and OFF pins that are found on the new header on the Arduino UNO R4 WiFi, features that are brand new to the UNO family.
+This short tutorial showed how to use the VRTC and OFF pins that are found on the new header on the Arduino UNO R4 WiFi.
+These features are brand new to the UNO family.